Guide number

 This simple inverse relationship holds true because the brightness of a flash declines with the square of the distance, but the amount of light admitted through an aperture decreases with the square of the f-number.
-Accordingly, as illustrated at right, a guide number can be factored to a small fnumber times a long distance just as readily as a large fnumber times a short distance.
+Accordingly, as illustrated at right, a guide number can be factored to a small f-number times a long distance just as readily as a large f-number times a short distance.

-Guide numbers are not an absolute measure of flash power (a property called luminous energy) because they are influenced by other variables, notably the camera's ISO setting (film speed) and flash coverage angle.
-For any given ISO setting and coverage angle however, an inherently more powerful flash device featuring a guide number that is, for instance, twice as great will permit subjects to be properly exposed from twice as far away for any given fstop, or conversely, will permit scenes at a given distance to be properly exposed at an fnumber twice as great.
+Guide numbers take into account the amount of luminous energy of the flash, the camera's ISO setting (film speed), flash coverage angle, and filters.
+Studio strobes in particular are often rated in watt⋅seconds, which is an absolute measure of illuminating power but is not particularly useful for calculating exposure settings.
+All else being equal, a guide number that twice as great will permit subjects to be properly exposed from twice as far away or an f-number twice as great.

 The guide number system, which manufacturers adopted after consistent-performing mass-produced flashbulbs became available in the late 1930s, has become nearly superfluous due to the ubiquity of electronic photoflash devices featuring variable flash output and automatic exposure control, as well as digital cameras, which make it trivially easy, quick, and inexpensive to adjust exposures and try again.
 Still, guide numbers in combination with flash devices set to manual exposure mode remain valuable in a variety of circumstances, such as when unusual or exacting results are required and when shooting non-average scenery.

 Different models of flash devices available on the market have widely varying maximum-rated guide numbers.
 Since guide numbers are so familiar to photographers, they are near-universally used by manufacturers of on-camera flash devices to advertise their products' relative capability.
 However, such a practice demands industry-wide standardization of both the ISO setting and illumination angle underlying the ratings; this has only been partially realized.
 For the most part, manufacturers state guide numbers relative to a sensitivity of ISO 100.
 However, manufacturers sometimes rate guide numbers at ISO 200, which makes them 41% greater.
-Furthermore, the illumination angles underlying manufacturers' ratings vary greatly, which can make it particularly difficult to compare models.
+The illumination angles underlying manufacturers' ratings vary greatly, which can make it particularly difficult to compare models.

 Understanding guide numbers

 Units of measure

 Throughout most of the world where the metric system (SI) is observed, guide numbers are expressed as a unitless numeric value like 34, even though they are technically a composite unit of measure that is a two-factor product: f-number⋅meters.
-As such, guide numbers can be reduced either to distance in meters or to fstops depending on how one uses the guide number in a calculation.
+As such, guide numbers can be reduced either to distance in meters or to f-stops depending on how one uses the guide number in a calculation.